shila-py/semic/README.md

 [MIT](LICENSE)

-## Documentation (WIP)
+## Documentation

-Documentation for this package will be hosted somewhere....soon....(undecided)
+Documentation for this package will be hosted soon.

 ## Author